barslev/lib/_README.md

 <br >

-A schematics that wraps the Angular generate library schematics and provides all the standard boilerplate you need to create a neat Angular open-source project.
+Schematics that wrap the Angular generate library schematics and provide all the standard boilerplate you need in order to create a neat Angular open-source project.

 ## Usage